Naperville Personal Injury Lawyers

 Cerebral Palsy

-Generally, CP impairs movement in some way.
+Generally, cerebral palsy impairs movement in some way.
 The arms, legs and face can all suffer from some level of impairment.
-CP sufferers can have difficulty controlling one limb or all four.
+Sufferers of cerebral palsy can have difficulty controlling one limb or all four.
 Some people with cerebral palsy suffer from intellectual impairment, hearing loss, sight impairment, seizures and other physical and mental effects of the condition.
-CP is permanent and, without further medical advancement, incurable.
-CP has a number of causes.
+Cerebral palsy is permanent and, without further medical advancement, incurable.
+Cerebral palsy has a number of causes.

 Anything that threatens the healthy development of the brain can cause cerebral palsy.
-Falls, motor vehicle accidents, lack of oxygen during birth, assaults (shaken baby syndrome) and other trauma can lead to CP.
-Medical negligence can cause CP when mistakes are made during delivery or when medical personnel respond too slowly to an interruption in the flow of oxygen to the infant.
+Falls, motor vehicle accidents, lack of oxygen during birth, assaults (shaken baby syndrome) and other trauma can lead to cerebral palsy.
+Medical negligence can cause cerebral palsy when mistakes are made during delivery or when medical personnel respond too slowly to an interruption in the flow of oxygen to the infant.

 Learning Disabilities Due to Oxygen Deprivation During Birth